MicrosoftDocs/visualstudio-docs/docs/vsto/custom-document-properties-overview.md

 ms.workload:
   - "office"
 ---
-# Custom Document Properties Overview
+# Custom document properties overview

 When you build a document-level project, Visual Studio adds two custom properties to the document in the project: \_AssemblyLocation and \_AssemblyName.
 When a user opens a document, the Microsoft Office application checks for these custom document properties.
 If they exist in the document, the application loads the [!INCLUDE[vsto_runtime](../vsto/includes/vsto-runtime-md.md)], which starts the customization.
-For more information, see [Architecture of Office Solutions in Visual Studio](../vsto/architecture-of-office-solutions-in-visual-studio.md).
+For more information, see [Architecture of Office solutions in Visual Studio](../vsto/architecture-of-office-solutions-in-visual-studio.md).

  [!INCLUDE[appliesto_alldoc](../vsto/includes/appliesto-alldoc-md.md)]